mhenke/CFML-in-100-minutes/cfml100mins.markdown

 In this next example we're using the ```cfloop``` instruction with a multiple instructions inside the condition.
 The CFML script syntax looks for the starting ```{``` and the ending ```}```.
 Each instruction between the beginning ```{```and ending ```}``` will be executed if the condition is true.

 In the tag example there's no need to manage the index inside the loop if you're simply stepping through one item at a time.
-You can use the "from" and "to" arguments, and ColdFusion will simply loop from the first value to the second, and automatically increment the variable in the "index" argument.
+You can use the ```from``` and ```to``` arguments, and ColdFusion will simply loop from the first value to the second, and automatically increment the variable in the ```index``` argument.

 Try this example with multiple instructions: